rzeldent/esp32cam-rtsp/README.md

 The availability of PSRAM can be seen in the HTML status overview.

 ### Camera modules
-Be carefull when connecting the camera module.
+Be careful when connecting the camera module.
-Make sure it is connected the right way around (Camera poining away from the board) and the ribbon cable inserted to the end before locking it.
+Make sure it is connected the right way around (Camera pointing away from the board) and the ribbon cable inserted to the end before locking it.

 ## Credits
-esp32cam-ready depends on PlatformIO, Bootstap5 and Micro-RTSP by Kevin Hester.
+esp32cam-ready depends on PlatformIO, Bootstrap5 and Micro-RTSP by Kevin Hester.